CodeSparta/utility/containers/utility/README.md

 The utility container exists to deploy out the following containerized services in a disconnected environment by utilizing podman.

 ## Customizable
-The build container is meant to run with the latest Openshift packages and latest ansible core versions.
-To modify Openshift version packages you modify the ARG OCP_LIST in the Dockerfile to point to your specific mirror tar.gz files.
+The build container is meant to run with the latest OpenShift packages and latest ansible core versions.
+To modify OpenShift version packages you modify the ARG OCP_LIST in the Dockerfile to point to your specific mirror tar.gz files.

 ### Services
   - Ansible